Freedom (Beyoncé song): Commercial performance

-On its release in Lemonade, "Freedom" debuted on the US Billboard Hot 100 chart at number 35 along with every other track from the album on May 2, 2016.
+On its release in Lemonade, "Freedom" debuted on the US Billboard Hot 100 at number 35 along with every other track from the album for the chart dating May 14, 2016.
 It also entered on the Hot R&B/Hip-Hop songs chart at number 21.
 In Canada, the song debuted and peaked at a position of 60 on the Canadian Hot 100.
 On the UK Singles Chart, "Freedom" debuted at the position of 40 for the chart issue dated May 5, 2016.

 The following week, it descended five positions and exited.
 It set a peak position of 15 on the UK R&B Singles on May 12, 2016.
 In Australia, "Freedom" peaked at 62 and six on the Australian ARIA Singles Chart and Australian Urban Chart respectively.
 In France, "Freedom" debuted at its peak position of 53 on April 30, 2016, spending a total of three weeks on the singles chart.
 It ranked higher in Spain, where it climbed at number 37 on the country's chart.
 On the Belgian Ultratop Singles Chart in the Flanders region, "Freedom" attained a peak position of 27 in its second week of charting on May 14, 2016, where it spent a total of eight weeks.